DrTom/micropython-wrap/README.md

 * Bus frequency seems not to be set correctly which might cause the UART to
     misbehave: https://github.com/orgs/micropython/discussions/16679

 * There should be more flash space available.
+The F4 board has only half the flash space but the filesystem reports roughtly the same amount of free space.